shen9175/Clockwork-of-Muscovy/README.md

 the only route is occupied by others.
 And I also inplement switch animation and sound effect to make the switch more fun.

-The other improvement is I rewrite the Map system, now the map system is stored as a undirected graph, the adding map node is very easy at the initial time.
+The other improvement is I rewrite the Map system, now the map system is stored as a undirected graph, now the adding map node is very easy at the initial time.
 After initialization the map with necessary data information, the map node will automatically incorporate with the whole map graph.
-And it automatically carries the auto map switch function, map background music switch, foot step sound effeect switch.
+And it automatically carries the auto map switch, map background music switch, foot step sound effeect switch functions.
 The character class sotre's the shoe type and link the map node to make the same shoe has different foot step sound due to the ground material changed as map change.
 And there is a map node path finding function with DFS in Undirected graph algorithm.